|United Kingdom and Ireland||Contents|

 If you see a date written as 2nd March 1735/6 you might think it means the year is uncertain even though the date is known.
 Wrong!
 This way of writing a date has a special meaning which all historians need to know about.
 This article explains how this apparent vagueness is actually a means of specifying a date with precision and without ambiguity, and why we need, not only to understand the notation used, but also to use it ourselves if we are to avoid being misunderstood.

 There are two elements of our modern calendar that were not always the same as they are now.
 One is the starting day of the year; the other is the rule for working out leap years.
 In England and her colonies both of these changed to our modern usage in 1752.
 But in other countries the two elements changed at different times.
-In England and her colonies (which of course included most of the present USA) the phrases Old Style and New Style were and are used to indicate whether dates were using the Julian calendar and Civil year (Old Style) or the Gregrian calendar and Historical Year (New Style).
+In England and her colonies (which of course included much of the present USA) the phrases Old Style and New Style were and are used to indicate whether dates were using the Julian calendar and Civil year (Old Style) or the Gregorian calendar and Historical Year (New Style).
 However the phrases are used with different meanings in different contexts and in different countries.

 Happy New Year!